karantaneja778/SDCND/SDCNDTerm1/Project1 Finding_Lanes/Final Project/CarND-LaneLines-P1-master/writeup.md

 Fifth, I applied Hough transform to draw straigh lines over left and right lane

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function -
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function as follows -
 1. Identified all x and y for left and right lanes based on the slopes of the lines detected by hough transform.
 Negative slopes gave me left lane and similary positive slope gave me right lane.
 2. After doing various tests, I came to assumption that for detecting lanes in straight roads, I can consider only slopes between 0.5 and 1 for right lanes and between -1 and -0.5 for left lane.
 This gives me more accurate results for the project videos.
 3. After getting all x and y, I used numpy polyfit and poly1d functions to get 1d equation of straight lines for left and right lane.